folego/ElephantAutoCompounder/README.md

 ## Using the Roller

 In a terminal window, navigate to the location where you saved all the files.
-Run the `stampede.py` file.
+Run `python stampede.py` file.

 ```bash
 $ python stampede.py